All posts in “News”

 In the Bronx, Planning a More Vibrant Future for a Hospital Campus – and its Community

-This press release was originally issued by Plantizen
+This Op-Ed was originally published in Plantizen

 How an integrated approach to redevelopment is transforming a formerly isolated medical campus into a valuable community amenity.